myself379/static-site/content/posts/neo-vim-conqurer-of-completion.md

 composer require --dev barryvdh/laravel-ide-helper
 ```

 You can prevent Laravel auto-discovery mechanism to detect laravel-ide-helper.
-T
-his is useful when you're pushing to production.
+This is useful when you're pushing to production.

 In your `composer.json`.
 Add the following